Spotting the Signs of Depression in Older Adults

 It’s difficult to face a family member or close friend who is depressed.
 Zabolotsky suggests that you simply make yourself available and patiently listen.
 “You don’t need to fix them,” she says.
 “That’s not your job.
 But be there to listen, acknowledge their feelings and offer hope.”

 - Help your loved one find clinical resources: You can offer to drive them to appointments, and pick up any medication they may need.
 For assistance finding a mental health specialist, contact the Toronto Seniors Helpline: 416-217-2077, or ConnexOntario.

-- Schedule regular social activities: Circle of Care offers a monthly Let’s Get Together program to help isolated older adults connect with each other, and there are other groups in the community that host seniors’ clubs or themed groups.
+- Schedule regular social activities: While we currently cannot gather together in person, there are many virtual or “socially distant” social activities to partake in.
+Circle of Care offers a monthly Let’s Get Together program to help isolated older adults connect with each other, and there are other groups in the community that host seniors’ clubs or themed groups, and a lot of these groups have also turned to online platforms to gather.
 “Struggling with depression is much harder for people who have lost their sense of purpose in life.
 To prevent loneliness and isolation, encourage older adults to occupy their time with a hobby such as gardening or painting.
 You can also talk them into trying volunteer work for a local charity.
 When an older adult has something to look forward to, that can make a huge difference in their quality of life,” says Zabolotsky.